 Fieri opens delivery-only restaurants in Wheeling, Lombard

 Guy Fieri's Flavortown Kitchen serves fried foods like cheesesteak egg rolls, burgers and bacon-wrapped jalapeños stuffed with andouille and pimento cream.
-Fieri has opened up similar restuarants in 31 states, plus Washington D.C.
+Fieri has opened up similar restaurants in 31 states, plus Washington D.C.

 Article Comments (